Tekkno

-Tekkno is the sixth studio album by German metalcore band Electric Callboy.
+Tekkno is the sixth studio album by German Electronicore band Electric Callboy.
 The album was released on 16 September 2022 through Century Media Records.
 It is the band's first album to feature Nico Sallach as the band's clean vocalist and also their first since changing their name from Eskimo Callboy to Electric Callboy.
 It is likewise their last album with drummer David-Karl Friedrich, who left in April 2025.

 Background

 On 22 December 2021, the band announced that they were removing old songs from all platforms due to offensive lyrics and that they would be changing their band name.
 On March 9, 2022, the band announced their new name, Electric Callboy.
-The band changed the word 'Eskimo' to 'Electric' because it can be seen as a derogatory name for the Inuit and Yupik people in Alaska.
+The band changed the word 'Eskimo' to 'Electric' because it can be seen as a derogatory name for the Inuit and Yupik people in Canada and Alaska.
 They subsequently re-released the artwork from their previous albums under the new name.